usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 Linguistically accurate word segmentation is not required.
 The reason for character locations to be identified by word is that it makes indexing by humans easier.
 Humans are not expected to come up with character level references over a long range of characters.
 So refining a range to a word first before counting characters is helpful.
 Thus it is sufficient for a ‘word’ in this context, to be defined as a sequence of non-space characters whether those characters are strictly word-forming or not.
 This also mitigates any arguments over what is truly a word or not in a particular language.

 While the USFM standard considers any space characters other than those in ASCII (i.e. space, tab, carriage return, newline) to be content characters that must not be changed, they are not considered word-forming in any way.
 They are also often effectively invisible in that it is not possible to count how many space characters are in a sequence.
 Punctuation characters are also non-word-forming, but are visible and countable.
 Therefore we include them as being referenceable.
 Also this mitigates the question of when a punctuation character gets used as a word-forming character.
-A marker is treated as a space.
+A marker delimits a word, but may itself be considered part of the final character of that word.
 Multiple spaces are treated as a single space.
 The precise set of space characters is given in the main grammar.
 ZWSP (U+200B) is included as a space character.

 ```py
 ws = " " | [\u00A0\u1680\u2000-\u200F\u202A-\u202F\u205F